EricRobertCampbell/obsidian_vaults/Baby Dinosaurs Who Don't Share.md

 - Given that small dinosaur are so underrepresented, how do you account for bias in sampling?
 	- Good question
 	- Cool math (e.g. random samping)
-	- Can use [[Pachycephalosaur]] skulls as a proxy since they preserve so well
+	- Can use [[Pachycephalosaurs]] skulls as a proxy since they preserve so well
 	- Juvenile hadrosaurs are about the same size, so the bias probably applies the same to each